ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 | Zone 1 | `172.16.0.0/23` |
 | Zone 2 | `172.16.2.0/23` |
 | Zone 3 | `172.16.4.0/23` |
 {: caption="Table 2.
-Zones assigned address prefixes" caption-side="top"}
+Zones assigned address prefixes" caption-side="bottom"}

 And from this basis, you can also assign the three subnets within each zone: